Six basics of blackleg management in canola

 A break of two or more years between canola crops on the same field will give most blackleg resting spores time to degrade, greatly reducing the risk.
 When canola is grown back to back or with a one year break, blackleg risk escalates considerably.
 In tight rotations, scouting is essential and it becomes more important to use cultivars with genetic resistance to the most common blackleg races in a field.
 Seed treatment will also reduce the risk.

-Ask for enhanced seed treatment
+Use enhanced seed treatment

-Recent research shows that cotyledon infection results in higher disease incidence and severity at canola maturity.
+Recent research shows that early infection results in higher disease incidence and severity at canola maturity.
 Certain advanced seed treatments can protect seedlings from early infection.
 See Table 1 here for seed treatments that work on blackleg.
 Ask your seed provider which seed treatments they recommend.
 Agriculture and Agri-Food Canada research shows that seed treatment provides an economic benefit only when used on susceptible cultivars.
 Resistant cultivars see no benefit from seed treatment because their blackleg severity levels are very low.

 Apply foliar fungicide